BI-gre/bi-gre.github.io/_pages/coworking.md

 - Where?
 Seminar Room 1, IMAG Building, Campus St Martin d’Hères.
 - How?
 Bring your laptop, your best computer bugs & your good mood (we provide coffee, tea and cookies).
 Let’s work together !
 - When?
-Once a month, Thursday mornings, from 8 to 14h.
+Once a month, Thursday mornings, from 8 to 12h.
+- Bonus, followed by pizzas and seminar.

 ## Next co-works: